stephenszpak/mmo-server/README.md

    mix deps.get
    ```

-3. Create the development database (if it does not already exist) and seed initial players:
+3. Create the development database (if it does not already exist) and seed initial players and loot drops:

    ```bash
    mix ecto.create